Social-Emotional Learning at Home: A Parent's Guide

 Deepening Complexity: Self-Reflection and Peer Pressure

-Complex empathy also emerges during this period.
-Tweens can understand that someone might feel two conflicting emotions at once, that a person's behavior might not match their feelings, and that systemic factors (poverty, discrimination, disability) affect people's experiences.
+A deeper kind of empathy also shows up during this period.
+Tweens can understand that someone might feel two things at once, that a person's actions might not match their feelings, and that bigger forces like poverty, discrimination, and disability shape people's lives.
 Nurture this by discussing current events, exploring characters in more complex novels, and validating the nuance they are beginning to see in the world.

 How Do Stories Build Social-Emotional Skills?